deltachat/deltachat-pages/en/help.md

 ### How can I check the encryption status of messages?

-A little **padlock** in a message bubble denotes that the message was properly end-to-end encrypted from the given sender.
+If there is **no email icon** in a message bubble the message was properly end-to-end encrypted from the given sender.
-If there is **no padlock**, the message was not properly end-to-end encrypted most likely because the sender uses an app or webmail interface without support for end-to-end--encryption.
+If there is an **email icon**, the message was not properly end-to-end encrypted most likely because the sender uses an app or webmail interface without support for end-to-end--encryption.